AppraiseQA/appraise/README.md

 - Speed up visual exploratory testing by making it easier to rebuild visual components from example data/configuration
 - Build living documentation for API consumers/component users that is easy to maintain
 - Publish developer docs with visual examples to github easily (markdown) or as a static site (html)
+- Run visual tests quickly/in parallel using AWS Lambda

 ## Status